teamdigitale/daf-drone-setup/README.md

 # DAF Drone Setup

-A Drone.io *proof-of-concept* for the Team Digitale
+A Drone.io *proof-of-concept* for the Team Digitale.

 ## Abstract